saarthkurle-cs/Weather-Forecast-ML-Model/README.md

 Pre-requisites: Need to have python3 installed

 Steps to Run:

-Download the python and csv file and save them in the same directory.
+1.Download the python and csv file and save them in the same directory.

-Open Terminal and navigate to the directory where the file is stored.
+2. Open Terminal and navigate to the directory where the file is stored.

-Run the command: python3 model.py
+3. Run the command: python3 model.py